vegaprotocol/documentation/docs/concepts/liquidity/rewards-penalties.md

 The terms of that agreement, called the liquidity SLA, are that each LP needs to have a certain percentage of their commitment amount on the order book for a minimum amount of time in each epoch.

+Doing less than the minimum means liquidity fee payments will be withheld for that epoch, it will have an impact on [future fee revenue earnings](#penalties-for-not-meeting-sla), and a sliding penalty will be applied to your bond.
+Everything at, or above, the minimum means some amount of your accrued fee amount will be paid.
+The better you do against the SLA, the more fee revenue you'll receive.

 The percentage of your commitment amount and minimum time are set for each individual market.
 You can [query a market details](../../api/rest/data-v2/trading-data-service-get-market.api.mdx) or review a market's [governance proposal](../../api/rest/data-v2/trading-data-service-list-governance-data.api.mdx) to see the SLA requirements.

 These include:
-- [LP price range](provision.md#price-range-for-liquidity-orders) The allowed spread either side of the mid price for LP orders (for example, if this is set to 0.01, LPs must place orders within 1% of the mid price for them to count towards their liquidity commitment time on the book).
+- **[LP price range](provision.md#price-range-for-liquidity-orders):** The allowed spread either side of the mid price for LP orders For example, if this is set to 0.01, LPs must place orders within 1% of the mid price for them to count towards their liquidity commitment time on the book.

-- **Minimum time fraction:** The % of the time during each epoch that an LP must spend with at least their committed volume of orders on the book.
-Below this they will be penalised, at least by loss of all received fees for the epoch.
+- **Minimum time fraction:** The percentage of the time during each epoch that an LP must have at least their committed volume of orders on the book.
+Below this they will be penalised, at a minimum by loss of all accrued fees for the epoch.

 - **Hysteresis epochs:** The number of epochs for which an LP will continue to receive a penalty after failing to meet the SLA.
 At the end of any given epoch the penalty is defined as the maximum of either the penalty for the just completed epoch or the average penalty across other epochs in the hysteresis window.